Currently, no news are available

 To be admitted to the exam, you need to achieve 50% of the points on the exercise sheets (where 100% means solving 4 exercises completely on each exercise sheet).
 There is no midterm exam.

-There will be an opportunity to obtain up to 15 % bonus points for the exam via a bonus sheet of regular and programming exercises towards the end of the lecture (solutions need to be handed in within 48 h).
+There is an opportunity to obtain up to 15 % bonus points for the exam via a bonus sheet of regular and programming exercises (solutions need to be handed by 11:59 am on Sunday, February 7).

 Tentative List of Topics